When it comes to children’s entertainment, it’s best not to think too deeply about what you’re watching.

 Beyond being a fun but horrifying little aside, the montage where the Minions search for a new, evil leader raised major questions about the creatures and their seeming immortality.

 They’re depicted as existing as far back as “the beginning of time”, surviving millions of years before Despicable Me even took place.
-Now, screenwriter Brian Lynch has confirmed on Twitter exactly what the movies imply: that minions are immortal, and they cannot die.
+We then got screenwriter Brian Lynch confirming on Twitter exactly what the movies imply: that minions are immortal, and they cannot die.

 Largely, this fact is used for comedic purposes, but if we look a bit closer it becomes very grim.
 If, for example, the Minions were anything other than fun, silly creatures looking to cause mayhem and make gibberish jokes, we would all be crushed under their heel.
 To be clear: this a race of creature with no physical weaknesses and millions of years’ experience preparing for war and committing evil.